Punctuation: Typewriters and electronic communication

 These simplifications have been carried forward into digital writing, with teleprinters and the ASCII character set essentially supporting the same characters as typewriters.
 Treatment of whitespace in HTML discouraged the practice (in English prose) of putting two full spaces after a full stop, since a single or double space would appear the same on the screen.
-(Some style guides now discourage double spaces, and some electronic writing tools, including Wikipedia's software, automatically collapse double spaces to single.)
+(Most style guides now discourage double spaces, and some electronic writing tools, including Wikipedia's software, automatically collapse double spaces to single.)
 The full traditional set of typesetting tools became available with the advent of desktop publishing and more sophisticated word processors.
 Despite the widespread adoption of character sets like Unicode that support the punctuation of traditional typesetting, writing forms like text messages tend to use the simplified ASCII style of punctuation, with the addition of new non-text characters like emoji.
 Informal text speak tends to drop punctuation when not needed, including some ways that would be considered errors in more formal writing.

 In the computer era, punctuation characters were recycled for use in programming languages and URLs.
 Due to its use in email and Twitter handles, the at sign (@) has gone from an obscure character mostly used by sellers of bulk commodities (10 pounds @$2.00 per pound), to a very common character in common use for both technical routing and an abbreviation for "at".
 The tilde (~), in moveable type only used in combination with vowels, for mechanical reasons ended up as a separate key on mechanical typewriters, and like @ it has been put to completely new uses.

 In English

 There are two major styles of punctuation in English: British or American.
 These two styles differ mainly in the way in which they handle quotation marks, particularly in conjunction with other punctuation marks.
 In British English, punctuation marks such as full stops and commas are placed inside the quotation mark only if they are part of what is being quoted, and placed outside the closing quotation mark if part of the containing sentence.
 In American English, however, such punctuation is generally placed inside the closing quotation mark regardless.
 This rule varies for other punctuation marks; for example, American English follows the British English rule when it comes to semicolons, colons, question marks, and exclamation points.
-The serial comma is used much more often in the United States than in England.
+The serial comma is used much more often in the United States than in the UK.

 Other languages

 Other languages of Europe use much the same punctuation as English.
 The similarity is so strong that the few variations may confuse a native English reader.
 Quotation marks are particularly variable across European languages.
-For example, in French and Russian, quotes would appear as: (in French, each "double punctuation", as the guillemet, requires a non-breaking space; in Russian it does not).
+For example, in French and Russian, quotes would appear as: « Je suis fatigué. » (In French, the quotation marks are spaced from the enclosed material; in Russian, they are not.)